 Say each part out loud while practicing.
 Try starting your inspection in different places, so you can jump from area to area without being thrown off.

-One great way to make sure you know something is to teach it.
 Once you think you know the pre-trip inspection routine forward and backwards, see if one of your fellow CDL students is having trouble learning it.
 Then take them under your wing and help them learn it.